Accessioning and labelling

-To keep track of the individual plants in your National Plant Collection, they will each need their own accession number.
+To keep track of individual plants in your National Plant Collection, they each need an 'accession number'

 All National Plant Collections need to provide an accessioned plant list.
-This is a list of the plants in your collection, detailing (at a minimum) their full scientific name, accession number, date of acquisition and source.
+This is a list of the plants in your collection, detailing their botanical (Latin) name, accession number, the date you got them and where you got them from.

 An accession number is a unique identifying number, or code, which can be used to track it through your collection.
 Information about the plant can then be attached to this accession number, such as legal paperwork, pictures, characterisation data or plant health issues.